iamlos/iamlos.xyz/source/blog/doing-more-with-less.md

 With every new site, I sought to do more.
 I still remember the time that I decided to build an entire site solely because I had learned to animate an accordion menu with a JavaScript library.
 Every iteration was an experiment utilizing all of the knowledge that I had up to that point.
 I wanted to include it all.

 This method continued with the addition of Michael to the team.
 Michael's skill set and ideas brought super powers to everything that I had been attempting to do.
-The first LaCroix Design Co. site that we built moved us away from WordPress and onto Expression Engine.
+The first Carlos Cash. site that we built moved us away from WordPress and onto Expression Engine.
 This iteration focused on adding more functionality as well as aesthetic bells and whistles.

 After that we, we created the predecessor to this site.
 It was the first responsive web site that we made for ourselves and began to showcase not only the visual nature of our projects but also the design thinking and process that went into them.
 Not fully content with any content management system available, this site was powered by a custom built web application to demonstrate our studio's development skills.